open-power-ref-design-toolkit/ibm-crassd/docs/source/configuring.md

 7. Save and close the file.
 8. Start the service with `systemctl start ibm-crassd`.
 It is also recommended to enable the service so it starts automatically when the Host OS starts.
 This is done using the command `systemctl enable ibm-crassd`

-## Configuration of the tracker file storage location
+# Configuration of the Tracker File Storage Location
 Configuring where to put tracker files can be found under the section of [lastReports].
 This directory is also used to specify where the configuration file for ibm-crassd is located.
 The default location is **/opt/ibm/ras/etc**
 To support multiple tracker and configuration files in the same storage location (directory), it is imperative to name the tracker and configuration files with the format **<nodewithcrassd_hostname>.ibm-crassd.config**.
 The ibm-crassd service places highest priority when the hostname.ibm-crassd.config file name format is used.

-## Configuration of Analysis scripts for ibm-crassd
+# Configuration of Analysis Scripts for ibm-crassd
 Deep analysis of alerts is sometimes wanted or desired.
 The ibm-crassd service supports this behavior by allowing the creation of analysis files, and then adding configuration options for them.
 To create and run analysis scripts, a few things must be done.
-1. Create a python module, with the following name format analyze**<alertID>**.py.
+1. Create a python module, with the following name format analyze**alertID**.py.
-2. Add a configuration option to ibm-crassd.config file under the analysis section using the following format **<alertID>**=**option**.
+2. Add a configuration option to ibm-crassd.config file under the analysis section using the following format **alertID**=**option**.
 3. Configure the setting to one of the following three options.
-	- clear - This option, after a positive analysis return, will have ibm-crassd delete the alert from the BMC which surfaced it.
+	- **clear** - This option, after a positive analysis return, will have ibm-crassd delete the alert from the BMC which surfaced it.
-	- filter - This option, will only cause ibm-crassd to filter the alert so it's not sent to the varying reporting plugins.
+	- **filter** - This option, will only cause ibm-crassd to filter the alert so it's not sent to the varying reporting plugins.
 It will leave the alert on the BMC.
-	- disable - This option will prevent the analysis script from being run, and the alert will be forwarded as normal.
+	- **disable** - This option will prevent the analysis script from being run, and the alert will be forwarded as normal.